Quickstart: Implementing Top Items with the API

 Next Steps

-Now that your on-focus suggestions are working, you can continue to enhance your autocomplete experience.
+Now that Top Items shown on focus are working, you can continue to enhance your autocomplete experience.